runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 ## Ahead-of-time parser generation

-Finally, so far we have been entirely focused on K's support for just-in-time parsing, where the parser is generated on the fly prior to being used.
+So far we have been entirely focused on K's support for just-in-timeparsing, where the parser is generated on the fly prior to being used.
 This benefits from being faster to generate the parser, but it suffers in performance if you have to repeatedly parse strings with the same parser.
-For this reason, it is generally encouraged that when parsing programs, you use K's ahead-of-time parser generation instead.
-K makes use of [GNU Bison](https://www.gnu.org/software/bison/) to generate parsers.
+For this reason, it is generally encouraged that when parsing programs, you use K's ahead-of-time parser generation.
+K makes use of
+[GNU Bison](https://www.gnu.org/software/bison/) to generate parsers.

 By default, you can enable ahead-of-time parsing via the `--gen-bison-parser`